What is a viscous fluid?

 - Flow Rate Range: Determine the expected flow rate of the viscous fluid.
 Flow meters are designed for specific flow rate ranges, and selecting one appropriate for your application ensures accurate measurements.

-- Accuracy Requirements: >Determine the level of accuracy needed for your measurements.
+- Accuracy Requirements: Determine the level of accuracy needed for your measurements.
 Different flow meters have varying accuracy levels, and your choice should align with the precision required for your application.

 - Installation Requirements: Evaluate the installation conditions and space constraints.
-Some flow meters may have specific requirements regarding the orientation, length of straight pipe before and after the meter, and other installation considerations.
+Some flow meters may have specific requirements regarding the orientation, length of straight pipe before and after the meter, and other considerations.

 - Power Requirements: Verify the power requirements of the flow meter.
 Some meters may require external power sources, while others may operate on battery power.
 Choose a solution that aligns with your power availability and requirements.

-- Industry Standards: Ensure that the flow meter complies with relevant industry standards and regulations.
+- Industry Standards: Ensure the flow meter complies with relevant industry standards and regulations.
 This is crucial for applications where adherence to specific standards is required.

 Have any questions?
 We are always open to talk about your business, new projects, creative opportunities and how we can help you.